klunghamer/Closet_App/README.md

 **Organization**
 -I would add a way to hide a clothing item category title if that user doesn't own any of those type of clothes.
 Eg. don't have a 'jackets' section if user doesn't own a jacket in their closet.

+**Users**
+-Make a route that allows to edit a user's password and create a way to delete a user.